openebs-archive/openebs-docs/docs/bluegreen.md

 One assumption that is made for B/G to work properly is that software and database schema changes are designed to be backward compatible.
 The sequence of steps in B/G strategy will be similar to what is outlined below

 - Green Deployment is brought up with the newer version.
-- If there is a database, the replication is setup between Blue DB -> Green DB.
+- If there is a database, the replication is set up between Blue DB -> Green DB.
 - If there is no DB, then Blue Volume -> Green Volume replication should be enabled.
 - Take snapshots are taken on the Blue volume.
 - DB Schema changes are applied on the Green Volume.